 Carriers have two primary methods of handling customs: Electronic Submission or Printed hard copy.

 Carriers that support electronic customs will send all custom information to the customs office for you.
 The label will have an icon to denote that customs information was sent.
 There is generally no further action necessary on your part.

 Carriers that do not have electronic customs require you to print out custom forms and include them with the shipment.
 You can print your customs forms from ShipStation after creating the label.

-Some carriers like USPS print customs directly onto the label so there is no need to print an additional form.
-Visit our Carrier Integration section to learn about how carriers handle customs.
+Some carriers, like USPS, print customs directly onto the label, so there is no need to print an additional form.
+Visit our Carrier Integration articles to learn about how carriers handle customs.